syncfusion-content/asp.netwebforms-docs/aspnet/PdfViewer/GettingStarted.md

 **Add Scripts and Styles**

 You can find the scripts for PDF viewer control and style sheets in any of the following locations:
-Local Disk to know more about script and style sheets installed in local machine.
+Local Disk: [Click here](https://help.syncfusion.com/js/installation-and-deployment# "Installation and deployment") to know more about script and style sheets installed in local machine.
-CDN Link to know more about script and style sheets available online.
+CDN Link: [Click here](https://help.syncfusion.com/js/cdn# "CDN scripts and styles links") to know more about script and style sheets available online.
-NuGet Package to know more about script and style sheets available in NuGet package.
+NuGet Package: [Click here](https://help.syncfusion.com/js/installation-and-deployment#configuring-syncfusion-nuget-packages "Configuring Syncfusion NuGet Packages") to know more about script and style sheets available in NuGet package.

 Add the script files and CSS files in the &#60;title&#62; tag of Default.aspx.